Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: The algorithm:

 \section{The algorithm: \HiHTP}

-Established thresholding and greedy compressed sensing algorithms, e.g., CoSaMP \cite{Needell08} and Hard Thresholding Pursuit (\htp) \cite{Foucart:2011}, follow a common strategy: In each iteration, first, a proxy to the signal $\x$ is computed from the previous approximation to the signal and from the measurement vector $\y$.
+Established thresholding and greedy compressed sensing algorithms, e.g., CoSaMP \cite{Needell08} and \emph{Hard Thresholding Pursuit (\htp)} \cite{Foucart:2011}, follow a common strategy: In each iteration, first, a proxy to the signal $\x$ is computed from the previous approximation to the signal and from the measurement vector $\y$.
 From this proxy a guess for the support of $\x$ is inferred by applying a thresholding operation.
 As a second step of the iteration, the best $\ell_2$-norm approximation to the measurements compatible with this support is calculated.
+In {\htp}, the \emph{$s$-sparse thresholding operator (TO)} $L_s: \CC^n \to \{ \Omega \subset [n] \mid |\Omega| = s \}$ is given by